microsoft/ApplicationInsights-Kubernetes/docs/troubleshoot-rbac-permissions.md

     To make it easier, we provide 2 pre-built yaml for you to leverage:

     * [subject-access-review-key.yaml](./subject-access-review-key.yaml): a subset of permissions for probing the RBAC settings.
-    * [subject-access-review-full.yaml](./subject-access-review-full.yaml): a full list of all permissions needed for RBAC settings.
+    * [subject-access-review-full.yaml](./subject-access-review-full.yaml): a full list of all permissions needed for RBAC settings in case any specific permission is missing.

-Let us know if there's quesitons, suggestions by filing [issues](https://github.com/microsoft/ApplicationInsights-Kubernetes/issues).
+Let us know if there's questions, suggestions by filing [issues](https://github.com/microsoft/ApplicationInsights-Kubernetes/issues).

 ## References